Submissions

 The manuscript is in one of the following categories:

 • Short Communication.
-Short communications are publications with up to about four pages in size and reporting a result likely of impact on the future research in the respective field.
-Short communications are publications with up to about four page in size and reporting a result likely of impact on the future research in the respective field.
+Short communications are publications with up to about four pages in size and reporting a result, likely an impact on future research in the respective field.
+Short communications are publications with up to about four pages in size and reporting a result likely an impact on future research in the respective field.
 Authors are encouraged to submit an extended version of the paper at a later stage.

 MANUSCRIPT STRUCTURE